 Most of the Task Force’s recommendations were implemented through the Local Elections Campaign Financing Act (LECFA) passed by the Legislative Assembly in Spring 2014.
 Given the significant changes introduced for the 2014 local elections, government decided not to implement recommended expense limits for 2014 but for the next general local elections in 2018.

 In Spring 2016, amendments to LECFA established limits on spending by candidates, elector organizations and third party advertising sponsors during the campaign period (the 29-day period up to and including General Voting Day).
 Expense limits for candidates and elector organizations follow a consistent formula that is generally based on the population of a community.
 These changes will be in effect for the 2018 general local elections.
 Expense limit amounts, including spending limits for third party advertising sponsors, will be published by Elections BC no later than May 31st of the year of a general local election.

-Further information about local governments and elections is also available from a number of organizations:
+Further information about local governments and elections: